 Quadra Village, the 2-block commercial area at Quadra & Hillside, is the centre of this diverse community.
 The Village has recently undertaken several revitalization initiatives.
 It is home to unique shops and restaurants as well as a period movie theatre.

-Printed brochures of the Hillside-Quadra Neighbourhood Heritage Walking Tour are available from Victoria City Hall, the Tourist Info Centre on the Inner Harbour or the Victoria Heritage Foundation
+Printed versions of the Hillside-Quadra Neighbourhood Heritage Walking Tour are available from Victoria City Hall, the Tourist Info Centre on the Inner Harbour or the Victoria Heritage Foundation